UK minister hopes Thomas Cook talks come to 'positive conclusion'

-BRIGHTON, England (Reuters) - British security minister Brandon Lewis said he hoped talks about the future of travel company Thomas Cook (TCG.L) come to a positive conclusion on Sunday.
+BRIGHTON, England, Sept 22 (Reuters) - British security minister Brandon Lewis said he hoped talks about the future of travel company Thomas Cook come to a positive conclusion on Sunday.

 The world’s oldest travel company is fighting for its survival over the weekend after lenders threatened to pull the plug on a rescue deal that has been months in the making.